giosifelis/php-filemanager-api/README.md

 A simple api with CRUD operations for markdown files on the server

-TODO:  Add Security, it has none.
+TODO:  Add Security.
+Currently it has only a hard coded user/pass